Please fill the form below.

 UBITQUITY is a SaaS (Software-as-a-Service) blockchain platform that helps track the lifecycle of any property.
 The platform provides title companies, government, and value-added resellers a clean record of ownership.
 And in this way, leverage the advantages of blockchain such as lower future title search time and enhanced transparency.

 Founded in 2016, ATLANT is a blockchain-backed ICO that enables tokenization of real estate ownership and P2P rentals.

-PropertyClub is another platform that refines the way we think about the role of blockchain for real estate progress.
-It relies on smart contracts to perform digital transactions in the real estate ecosystem using cryptocurrencies like Bitcoin or PCC (PropertyClub Coin) and thus, enhance customer experience.
+PropertyClub is among other real estate companies using blockchain that refines the way we think about the role of blockchain and real estate progress.
+It relies on smart contracts for real estate to perform digital transactions in the real estate ecosystem using cryptocurrencies like Bitcoin or PCC (PropertyClub Coin) and thus, enhancing customer experience.

 RealtyBits is also a blockchain-powered Y-Combinator-backed finance platform to invest in American commercial real estate.
 Founded in 2018, it aids real estate investment funds to raise capital via verified and authorized investors in a streamlined, compliant, and cost-effective manner.

 Brickschain is a data management platform that digitizes the main overview of the construction supply chain.
 Also known as Briq, it facilitates the introduction of protocol layers to easily manage the flow of building materials, and eventually streamline real-estate development.

 SelterZoom is also a real-time real estate platform that embraces blockchain technology to simplify transactions and management processes.
 It enables users to track their offers, get rid of manual documentation, and perform any transaction in real time via a mobile app.